 As is often the case in a small town, Van Horne - Garrison doesn't have a public transportation system that people use for their commute.

-The per capita income in Van Horne - Garrison in 2022 was $37,714, which is upper middle income relative to Iowa and the nation.
-This equates to an annual income of $150,856 for a family of four.
+The per capita income in Van Horne - Garrison in 2022 was $41,256, which is wealthy relative to Iowa, and upper middle income relative to the rest of the US.
+This equates to an annual income of $165,024 for a family of four.
 However, Van Horne - Garrison contains both very wealthy and poor people as well.

 The people who call Van Horne - Garrison home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Van Horne - Garrison residents report their race to be White, followed by Asian.
 Important ancestries of people in Van Horne - Garrison include German, Irish, English, Czech, and Norwegian.